devXcant/QR-Code-generator/README.md

 - Select the size of the Qr code needed
 - Select the  Qr code color you want, using the color picker tool
 - Generate the Qr code
-- Download or Share it
+- Download the QR generated